Nihil-1/FF8ModdingWiki/FF8/Technical Reference/ExeData/Exe_data_chart.md

 # Junction
 ## Junction at max even with 1 magic

+Here, the function computing the quantity of magic is directly replaced by a mov, 100 (0x64) followed by nop

 ### HP
 963CB = B3 64 90 90 90 90 90